Amna-pr/2024-12-29/README.md

-My name is Amna I am wonderful
-Hello, this my fist repository
+Hello, this is my fist repository